Promo code SPRING2022 will be automatically applied at checkout!

 sticky notes with question marks and a note with "Hypoglycaemia" printed on it

 Before we walk through the signs and symptoms, it's essential to understand what this condition is.
-Hypoglycemia, or low blood sugar, is a condition that people experience when blood sugar reduces to dangerously low levels.
-This is the opposite event of hyperglycemia or high blood sugar
+Hypoglycemia, or low glucose, is a condition that people experience when their glucose levels are dangerously low.
+This is the opposite of hyperglycemia or high glucose.

-While it's normal for glucose values to rise and fall, extremely low blood sugar can cause adverse side effects.
+While it's normal for glucose values to rise and fall, extremely low glucose can cause adverse side effects.
 And, while you can track some of the symptoms of hypoglycemia, they usually vary depending on the individual and the severity of how the body handles the glucose reduction.

 Since not everyone has the same symptoms of hypoglycemia, it's not always easy to pinpoint when you're experiencing them.
 There are also varying levels of severity for these symptoms and a difference in severity in the condition itself.
 There's hypoglycemia, and then there's severe hypoglycemia.

-Severe hypoglycemia occurs when blood glucose values drop so low that you require assistance administering either medication or fast-acting carbohydrates.
-You can alleviate these hypoglycemic symptoms (and often even prevent them) in less severe cases through simple diet and lifestyle modifications.
+Severe hypoglycemia occurs when glucose values drop so low that you require assistance administering either medication or fast-acting carbohydrates.
+You can address these hypoglycemic symptoms (and often even reduce risk) in less severe cases through simple diet and lifestyle modifications.

 It's always a good idea to be aware of all the possible symptoms so you can address them before they become an issue.
 Whenever you experience the following, consider noting down the occurrence and severity so you can keep track: